,

 Depending on your business activities, you also may need a:

-- Police Non Alarm and Fire Permits: The online registration process6 will guide you through identifying these requirements.
+• Police Non Alarm and Fire Permits: The online registration process will guide you through identifying these requirements.

-How Much Does a City of LA Business License Cost?
+How Much is a Business License in Los Angeles?

-The cost varies,7 depending on your revenue.
+The cost varies, depending on your revenue.
 Most businesses pay an annual flat fee of $50–$150 or a small percentage (1% to 3%) of gross receipts.

 Are there exemptions for small businesses?

 Yes.
 If your business earns $100,000 or less annually, you may qualify for the Small Business Exemption.
-Note: You must register8 first in order to be eligible.
+Note: You must register first in order to be eligible.

 Do I Need a Business License in LA County?

-For more information about obtaining a business license, we recommend you speak to the Los Angeles Office of Finance10 or the Los Angeles County Treasurer’s office.11
+For more information about obtaining a business license, we recommend you speak to the Los Angeles Office of Finance or the Los Angeles County Treasurer’s office.

 One crucial step might remain: taking care of your business with business insurance.
 It can help financially protect your new venture from claims associated with accidents, property damage, mistakes, and injuries.
 These claims can be extremely costly — enough to financially ruin your burgeoning business.